mattjmoran/resume/pages/checklist.md

   accomplishments to highlight your work's impact
 - When quantifying accomplishments, provide business context (tied to company objectives) and clearly attribute your specific contribution
+- When possible, quantify impact in business terms such as dollars saved, revenue generated, or costs reduced
+- Include user metrics and adoption numbers if your work reached real users (e.g., "deployed to 10,000+ users")
 - Don't exaggerate or inflate your contributions; be honest about your actual role and responsibilities
 - Include non-quantifiable achievements such as awards, promotions, or